Duncan Aviation: Phase II

 Because the risers were sloped, each KnuckleHead included PVC extensions—or “legs”—which varied in length to offset the slant of the risers.
-KnuckleHeads are height adjustable—rotating the heads will lower or raise the head, making it easy to make on-the-spot field adjustment.
-For this project, contractors used the head rotation feature of the KnuckleHeads to fine tune the height, ensuring that each unit was perfectly level.
+KnuckleHeads are height adjustable—rotating the heads will lower or raise the head, making it easy to make on-the-spot field adjustments.
+For this project, contractors used the head rotation feature of the KnuckleHeads to fine-tune the height, ensuring that each unit was perfectly level.
 HVAC equipment that is not level will perform less effectively, shortening functional life.

 The contractor team reported the installation went smoothly and that the KnuckleHeads were easy to work with.

 Replacing Wood Blocks with The KnuckleHead Rooftop System